libxsmm/libxsmm/README.md

 <b>[2]&#160;</b>[https://github.com/SeisSol/SeisSol/](https://github.com/SeisSol/SeisSol/): SeisSol is one of the leading codes for earthquake scenarios, for simulating dynamic rupture processes.
 LIBXSMM provides highly optimized assembly kernels which form the computational back-bone of SeisSol (see [https://github.com/TUM-I5/seissol_kernels/](https://github.com/TUM-I5/seissol_kernels/).

 <b>[3]&#160;</b>[https://github.com/NekBox/NekBox](https://github.com/NekBox/NekBox): NekBox is a highly scalable and portable spectral element code, which is inspired by the [Nek5000](https://nek5000.mcs.anl.gov/) code.
 NekBox is specialized for box geometries and intended to prototype new methods as well as to leverage FORTRAN beyond the FORTRAN&#160;77 standard.
 LIBXSMM can be used to substitute the [MXM_STD](https://github.com/Nek5000/NekBox/blob/box/mxm_std.F90) code.
-Please also note LIBXSMM's [NekBox reproducer](https://github.com/libxsmm/libxsmm/tree/main/samples/nek#nek-sample-collection).

 <b>[4]&#160;</b>[https://github.com/Nek5000/Nek5000](https://github.com/Nek5000/Nek5000): Nek5000 is the open-source, highly-scalable, always-portable spectral element code from [https://nek5000.mcs.anl.gov/](https://nek5000.mcs.anl.gov/).
 The development branch of the Nek5000 code [incorporates](https://github.com/Nek5000/Nek5000/blob/master/core/mxm_wrapper.f) LIBXSMM.